How to Be on a Nonprofit Board Without Regretting It

 Serving on a volunteer board of directors can be a study in frustration or one of the great pleasures of your life.
 If you and the organization are not well matched, you may be bored at best and appalled at worst.
 But when both volunteer board member and charity are well matched, serving on a board can be personally and professionally rewarding.

-What to Ask Yourself Before Accepting or Looking for a Board Position
+What to Ask Yourself Before Accepting a Board Position

 Although there is much to look for in an organization when you're approached for a board position, it's equally vital to cross-examine yourself before you open up to serving on a board.

-BoardSource, an excellent website for board members, suggests that before considering board service, you should ask yourself these questions:
+BoardSource, an excellent resource for board members, suggests that before considering board service, you should ask yourself these questions:

 Do you enjoy getting into the nitty-gritty of policy?
 Board members oversee a nonprofit, advising on finances, human resources policies, hiring the executive director, evaluating the director, fundraising, insurance matters, and strategic planning.
 If you'd rather be hands-on helping the people the nonprofit serves, you might be happier volunteering where you can interact directly with the people served.